 These days we want everything now.
 Technology has offered us so much so fast.
 And our culture pressures us to move as fast as technology can take us.
 We may be tempted to trade the opportunity of manifesting our entire vision for one piece we can touch right now.
 If we truly believe in our vision, we are willing caretakers of its evolution for however long it takes.

 Time is key to the quality of all we seek to develop; whether it be a photograph, a story, an NBA basketball team, a life.
 This post took time to develop as I let the theme marinate and its meaning to me evolve.
 Had I wrote what first came to mind, I would have written a few pages about old school film development.
-But sitting with it, the pages boiled down to one metaphor.
+But sitting with it, the pages boiled down to one sentence.
 We had to wait for the full richness and complexity of the light captured on this photographic paper to reveal itself, all the while not knowing if we got the shot we desired.
 Trust and time.

 We never can be fully certain of the outcome of any of our efforts.
 But we can be sure of the integrity of our efforts.
 If we can shift our focus from the outcome to the process, we begin to see more ways there come to light.
 Ways that would have never been seen had we not held the view long enough to see them.